34fame/ez-crud-api/README.md

 # ez-crud-api

-This project creates a very simple but flexible REST API service with built-in CRUD endpoints.
+This project creates a very simple but flexible Node.js/Express REST API service with built-in CRUD endpoints.
 The idea was to give a UI developer a quick and simple way to get an API up and running to start developing against.
-Unlock a mock API the data can persist but doesn't require third-party database or any other external dependency.
+Unlike a mock API the data can persist but doesn't require a third-party database or any other external dependency.

 ## Installation